 Author David Ritz is best known for writing the autobiographies of music legends B.B.
 King, Ray Charles, Aretha Franklin, Smokey Robinson, Jerry Wexler, Etta James, the Neville Brothers and Walter Yetnikoff.
 He also wrote “Divided Soul,” which is the definitive biography of Marvin Gaye.
 But Ritz is also a gifted lyricist, and he co-wrote with Marvin Gaye the classic hit, “Sexual Healing.’

 The initial inspiration, the actual writing of the song, and its post-release aftermath make the story behind “Sexual Healing” a fascinating songwriter saga.
-Not only did Ritz travel all the way to Ostend, Belgium to write the song with Gaye, but later he was forced to file a lawsuit when Gaye did not credit him on the song.
+Not only did Ritz (who lives in Los Angeles) travel to Ostend, Belgium to write the song with Gaye, but later he was forced to file a lawsuit when Gaye did not credit him on the song.

 Ritz and Gaye had been friends for years, and they had talked since 1977 about doing Gaye’s autobiography.
 But Gaye was always on the move, living first in Cleveland, then Hawaii and London.
 Not having had a hit for years, suffering drug addictions and going through two brutal divorces, Gaye was broke and down when Belgium businessman Freddy Cousaert invited him to stay in the seaport town of Ostend.
 Cousaert then got Gaye an apartment, loaned him money, and earnestly helped him rebuild his career.